bookworm-reads/documentation/CONTRIBUTING.md

 * Create your patch commit, **including appropriate test cases**.
 * Ensure you provide a DCO sign-off for your commits using the `--signoff` option of git commit.
 For more information see [how this works][dcohow].
-* Commit your changes using descriptive commit messages that follows our [Commit Guidelines][contribute.commit].
+* Commit your changes using descriptive commit messages that follows our Commit Guidelines.
-* Pull Request titles should follow the same [Commit Guidelines][contribute.commit].
+* Pull Request titles should follow the same Commit Guidelines.
 * When approved and ready to merge, a Pull Request should be squashed down to a single buildable commit and merged into `main`.